In-ovo sexing: Commercial rollout

 In December 2024, the first in-ovo sexing machine was installed in the US.
 In June 2025, the United Egg Producers introduced an in-ovo sexing certification that verifies if consumer eggs were produced using in-ovo sexing technology.
 In July 2025, NestFresh became the first company to sell eggs produced with in-ovo sexing in the US under the "Humanely Hatched" label.
 Other egg producers like Kipster have announced their adoption of in-ovo sexing technology, although their eggs are not available on the market yet.

 Sex determination methods

 The in-ovo sexing technologies have evolved into two main categories: optical and non-optical (Fig. 1).
 Non-optical technologies are any techniques that requires extracting a sample from the egg through sampling and biochemical analysis for the in-ovo sexing process.
 Examples of these are biomarker detection, PCR and ELISA.
 The main drawbacks of invasive procedures is that they may affect the eggs’ hatchability and that the process implies a risk for bacterial infection.
-On the other hand, optical technologies, have a contactless in-ovo sexing procedure (e.g.y, spectroscopy, AI-powered imaging) are free of this previous risks.
+On the other hand, optical technologies, have a contactless in-ovo sexing procedure (e.g. spectroscopy, AI-powered imaging) are free of this previous risks.

 Non-optical and optical in ovo sexing technologies currently being developed.
 Data found in existing papers and patents.
 Adapted from: